Rismosch/ris_engine/README.md

 ⚠️ I give no guarantees that this engine will work on other platforms⚠️
 But if you want to try, follow the install instructions [here](https://github.com/Rust-SDL2/rust-sdl2#sdl20-development-libraries).

-The libraries in this repo come from `SDL2-devel-2.24.0-VC.zip` package: [Source](https://github.com/libsdl-org/SDL/releases/tag/release-2.24.0)
+The libraries in this repo come from the `SDL2-devel-2.24.0-VC.zip` package: [Source](https://github.com/libsdl-org/SDL/releases/tag/release-2.24.0)

 **Note:** `SDL2.dll` must be found in the same directory as the compiled `.exe`, otherwise you will encounter a runtime error that looks something like this: